 Best Way to Feast and Learn

 Blue Ridge Mountain Food Tours is how to handle the over-whelm!
 There are just SO MANY delicious places to eat in Blue Ridge (this article only scratches the surface) that having a local show you the ropes is truly the best way to go.
-You pick from one of three tours – a brew tour, a foodie tour, or a sweet-tooth tour.
+You pick from one of three walking tours – a brew tour, a foodie tour, or a sweet-tooth tour.
 Each is just under 3 hours, includes about 5-ish stops, and promises a heap of fun.

 Best Place to Celebrate Mother Nature

 Serenberry Vineyards is like a taste of Mother Nature in a bottle.
 And when you’re enjoying life in the mountains, that’s exactly what you want.
-We love that this vineyard’s vibe celebrates that with bonfires, outdoor concerts, and oh-so-inviting patio, and more.
+We love that this vineyard’s vibe celebrates that with bonfires, outdoor concerts, an oh-so-inviting patio, and more.